eworx-org/drupal-editors/README.md

 A list of Drupal 8.x + solutions for content authoring and site building.

-Items without a link refer to Drupal.org projects.

 ## Modules for Authors (Open Source)

 The modules below are used to help Authors add and edit content on a Drupal website.